MasterJ767/Superpower/README.md

 How to Use
 -----------

 Open the game in Unity.
 Use the WASD keys to move the player and mouse to rotate and zoom with the camera.
 Pressing buttons 1 - 5 allows you to switch between your five abilites.
-The player also has a basic attack which is the default attack selected and can be reselect with Q or by pressing buttons 1 - 5 when attack 1 - 5 are already selected.
+The player also has a basic attack which is the default attack selected and can be reselected with Q or by pressing buttons 1 - 5 when attack 1 - 5 are already selected.

 Built With
 -----------